-To being, click on the Port Forwarding section on of Termius then click New Rule.
+To begin, click on the Port Forwarding section on of Termius then click New Rule.

 At the top of the add form you'll notice three options: Local, Remote, and Dynamic.
 Choose the option that fits your use case.
 If you're trying to tunnel a database connection, a popular scenario, use Remote.

 On the mobile version, you may provide a label for the forwarded port.
 It is optional.

 For the Ports fields, specify the from and to ports.
 For the bind address, 127.0.0.1 is recommended, though you can change this to another address if you wish to listen on a virtual IP or another network interface on your system.

 With Dynamic Port Forwarding, you need only specify one port - this is the local port that the SOCKS proxy server will listen to and await connections.